IIIF/api/metadata_api/metadata_1.1.md

 This document describes how the structure and layout of a digitized object can be made available in a standard manner.
 Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience for their users across collections and hosting institutions.

-A digitized object may comprise a series of pages or surfaces; for example the pages of an edition of a newspaper, or the pages of a book together with its covers and spine.
-As such the primary requirements for the XXX API is to provide an order for the pages or other views, the resources needed to display a representation of the view, and the information needed to allow the user to understand what they're seeing.
+A digitized object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
+As such the primary requirements for the XXX API are to provide an order for these views, the resources needed to display a representation of the view, and the information needed to allow the user to understand what they're seeing.

 The principles of Linked Data and the Architecture of the Web are adopted in order to provide a distributed and interoperable system.
 The [Shared Canvas data model][24] is leveraged in a specific, JSON based format that is easy to implement without understanding RDF, but is still compatible with it.
 As such it can be seen as a recommended serialization profile for Shared Canvas.

 ### 1.1.
 Objectives and Scope

 The objective of the IIIF XXX API is to provide the information necessary to allow a rich, online viewing environment for digitized physical objects to be presented to a user, likely in conjunction with the IIIF Image API.
-This is the sole purpose of the API; to provide easy access to the information necessary for a viewer to render an appropriate user experience for the digitized content.
+This is the sole purpose of the API; to provide easy access to the information necessary for a viewer to present an appropriate user experience for the digitized content.
 Therefore the descriptive information is given in a way that is human readable, but not semantically available to machines.
 In particular, it specifically does NOT aim to provide metadata that would drive discovery or user selection of the digitized objects.
 This specification is not concerned with in-document search, however that will be covered by a further document.
 Domain specific features, such as geo-referencing of maps to real world locations, are also not covered but may be addressed in additional documents in the future.

 The following are within the scope of the current document:

   * The display of digitized images associated with a particular physical object.
-  * Navigation between the pages or surfaces of the object.
+  * Navigation between the pages, surfaces or views of the object.
-  * The display of text, and resources of other media types, associated with the object or its pages – this includes descriptive information about the object, labels that can aid navigation such as numbers associated with individual pages, and copyright and attribution information, etc.
+  * The display of text, and resources of other media types, associated with the object or its pages – this includes descriptive information about the object, labels that can aid navigation such as numbers associated with individual pages, copyright or attribution information, etc.

 The following are not within scope:

-  * The discovery or selection of interesting digitized objects is not supported – this falls within the scope of discovery.
+  * The discovery or selection of interesting digitized objects is not directly supported.
-  * Search within the object is not supported by the Metadata API; however this will be covered by a further related specification.
+  * Search within the object is not supported by the XXX API; however this will be covered by a further related specification.

 Note that in the following descriptions, "[physical] object" is used to refer to the physical object that has been digitized, and "resources" refer to the digital resources that are the result of that digitization process.